Is your WordPress blog or a website optimized for search engines? How to optimize it for Google? What is search engine optimization?

 Having the right SEO plugin is a right stable way to improve your On-Page SEO activities and improve rankings.
 Which is why we came up with this list.

-The best WordPress SEO plugins
+The best SEO WordPress plugin recommendation

 When you think of SEO in WordPress, the first thing that crosses the mind is, most often, SEO by Yoast plugin.
 A tool that more than 7 million website use on a daily basis.
 Comes in free and premium options, depending on your needs and wants.

 SEO by Yoast is a useful plugin that both improves your visibility and takes care of technical things too.
 Everything from optimizing your text for search engines, to implementing meta description and the right amount of keywords and more – SEO by Yoast does it!
 The free version lets you do a lot.
 It includes powerful Page analysis tool that explains pretty easy what you need to do to improve your content.
 It’s included in the premium version too, with more technical features.
 Premium version checks for duplicate content, redirect old URLs to the new ones, lets you have full control over breadcrumbs and things like that.
+Both free and premium version serve as a powerful WordPress keywords plugin and help you manage them in the best possible way.

 Another great SEO plugin for WordPress that both beginners and advanced users can use.
 It comes both in free and premium option which help in your day-to-day SEO tasks you perform on your blog or site.
 Within its free choice, you can even integrate this plugin for e-commerce sites, including WooComemrce.
 All in One SEO Pro has additional features like XML Sitemaps, Social Meta, Google AMP support and more.
 All that helps you improve your visibility and search ranking positioning.